mfitz/slakkit/README.md

 # Slakkit
-Summarise top Reddit photo posts in Slack messages.
+Slakkit summarises top Reddit photo posts in Slack messages.

 Slakkit can be deployed into AWS as a Lambda function, or run locally as a regular Python application.
 Every time Slakkit runs, it randomly chooses a single subreddit from the list supplied as config, grabs the top posts from that